Significant Other (play): Productions

 The play is currently licensed to professional and amateur theaters through Samuel French.
 Prior to its Broadway run, it was produced by the SpeakEasy Stage Company in Boston, Massachusetts, from September to October 2016.
 Harmon's previous play, the comedy Bad Jews, was one of the most-produced plays in America in the 2014–2015 season.

-Synopsis
+Premise

 The play concerns the lives of four friends in their late 20s and their search for relationships in 21st century New York City.
 Playwright Joshua Harmon explained the premise by saying: “How do you make life work for yourself when you feel that you’re not living the life you’re supposed to be living or want to be living?
 And how do you deal with that when the changes that you need to make are in some ways outside of your control?”

 Reception

 The New York Times theater critic Charles Isherwood gave the play a rave review in its Off-Broadway premiere, calling it "an absolutely wonderful new play.
 Entirely delightful, richly funny and heart-stirring."

 The play was included in The New York Times Top Ten Productions of 2015.

 The CurtainUp reviewer wrote "Harmon has once again proved himself to be a wonderful wordsmith and astute chronicler of the quandaries faced by the millen [sic] generation."

 When reviewing a November 2017 production of the play produced by About Face Theatre Company in Chicago, Chicago Tribune critic Chris Jones wrote, "Significant Other is both a good night out — a show ideal for a Friday night with pals after a few drinks — and a quite sophisticated exploration of the complex and changing dynamic between gay men and the women who love them.
 A black comedy about a painful transition that hits many of us urbanites in our late 20s or early 30s and goes a long way toward explaining why weddings can be such fraught affairs for anyone stuck in a tux or matching crinoline."